vex-ssis/2025/README.md

 - 1599D #32 1-4-1 and #32 with 0 skill points (1 attempt driving)
 - 1599W #35 0-5-1 of 37 teams

+## Formosa 2024/12/06

+Team 1599V got the Amaze Award at their visit to TAS.
+[This event](https://www.robotevents.com/robot-competitions/vex-robotics-competition/RE-V5RC-24-5817.html#teams) was visited 1599D, 1599N, 1599R and 1599V.
+[Post on Instagram](https://www.instagram.com/p/DDpXs7Xywe2/?img_index=1).
+1599R made it to place 8.

 ## VEX V5 High Stakes Vietnam Tournament 2024/12/22

 It is the [first event in the northern region](https://www.robotevents.com/robot-competitions/vex-robotics-competition/RE-V5RC-24-9248.html#general-info) for this season (after the [scrimmage on November 10th](https://www.robotevents.com/robot-competitions/vex-robotics-competition/RE-V5RC-24-8703.html#general-info) with 7 teams), and 26 teams joined the competition.
 SSIS was not a part this time - they are quite busy with their own scrimmages and qualifiers!